NehalSahu8055/Responsive-Multistep-form/README.md

-# Frontend Mentor - Product preview card component solution
+# Frontend Mentor - Multistep form solution

-This is a solution to the [Multistep Form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is a solution to the [Multistep form component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).

 ### Screenshot